Concubine Yi (Qianlong): Yongzheng era

-In 1727, Lady Huang entered the manor of Prince Bao of the First Rank, Hongli, as a mistress.
-She was versed in embroidery, weaving and Confucian philosophy ("Rules of a Woman", "The Principles of Self-Discipline").
+In 1727, Lady Huang entered Prince Bao's Mansion, the residence of Hongli, as a mistress.
+She was versed in embroidery, weaving and Confucian philosophy ("Rules of a Woman" and "The Principles of Self-Discipline").

 Qianlong era

-After the ascension of Qianlong Emperor, Lady Huang was granted a title "Concubine Huang" (黄嫔).
-Her family's status was elevated from Xinzheku to middle-class booi.
-In October 1735, Lady Huang fell ill while Empress Xiaoxianchun, Imperial Noble Consort Huixian and other concubines visited the Tiancun Funeral Palace.
+After Hongli's ascension as the Qianlong Emperor, Lady Huang was granted the rank of concubine (嫔) and her family's status was raised from xinzheku (辛者庫) to booi aha.
+In October 1735, Lady Huang fell ill while Empress Fuca, Noble Consort Gao and other imperial consorts visited the Tiancun Funeral Palace.
 Lady Huang died on 1 November 1736.
 She was posthumously honoured as "Concubine Yi" (仪嫔; "yi" meaning "righteous").